The payload bay is 1.2 m in diameter and 2.5 m in length, providing a large volume available to accommodate the satellite(s).

 The upper stage propel the payload to the targeted orbit.
 It is powered by a single engine.
 The upper stage is designed to be capable of delivering multiple satellites on different orbits and it deorbits itself after mission completion.

 The booster propels the upper stage and its payload to the edge of space.
-It is powered by a single engine capable of 200 kN of nominal thrust.
+It is powered by a single engine capable of 700 kN of maximum thrust.
 The booster is designed to modulate its thrust to reduce the intensity of the maximum aerodynamic pressure.
 After being jettisoned the booster stage dives back to Earth.
 It is reignited several times during reentry and for soft landing into the ocean.